sindresorhus/refined-twitter/readme.md

 **This project is not maintained anymore.
 Twitter rewrote their website and completely broke this extension.
 It's also much harder to reliably modify the new website.
 I also don't have time to fix these things and no one has stepped up to do so either.
 It had a great run.
 Thanks for all the love.**

 We use Twitter a lot and notice many dumb annoyances we'd like to fix.
-So here be dragons.
+So here be dragons

 ## Install